Toilet Brains may earn compensation through affiliate links on this page.

 It's easy to lose track of a units features and specifications and how it may help you fulfil your households needs.
 There are so many terms and phrases that need to be understood to prevent confusion.
-So, in addition to the advantages listed above, here are a few things to take into account before you decide to buy.
+So, in addition to the advantages listed above, here are a few things to take into account before you decide to buy a floating toilet.

 Size - Ask yourself how much space you have available before you go shopping.
 The last thing you want is a huge bowl that takes up too much space in a small room or something too small that doesn't work well with the interior design.

-Brand - Although not limited to two brands, we believe the two names you should be looking further into are TOTO and KOHLER.
+Brand - Although not limited to two brands, we believe the two names you should be looking further into are TOTO toilets and KOHLER.
 Both seem to have produced plenty of products with solid feedback around the web, which is a good sign.
 Then there are options that fly under the radar like Mansfield, and Gerber.
 Both of which have some exceptional ranges that provide good flushing performance and contemporary designs.